perseul/perseul/README.md

 - 👋 Hi, I’m @perseul
-- 📫 How to reach me - perseulmeira@icloud - yere5969 on Discord
+- 📫 How to reach me - perseulmeira@icloud

 - I am a developer on Interplayers enterprise